The Role of Storytelling in Organisational Change: Why Meaning Matters as Much as the Message

 The evidence base for storytelling is stronger than many sceptics assume, but more nuanced than many consultants suggest.

-Research on narrative transportation shows that people can become absorbed in stories through attention, imagery and emotion.
-This absorption can influence beliefs and attitudes.
+Research on narrative transportation shows that people can become absorbed in stories through attention, imagery and emotion, and that this absorption can influence beliefs and attitudes (Green and Brock, 2000).
 Green and Brock’s foundational work described transportation as a psychological state in which people are mentally and emotionally drawn into a narrative world.

-A meta-analysis by Braddock and Dillard found positive relationships between narratives and changes in beliefs, attitudes, intentions and behaviours.
+A meta-analysis by Braddock and Dillard found positive relationships between narratives and changes in beliefs, attitudes, intentions and behaviours (Braddock and Dillard, 2016).
 That matters for leaders, but it should not be exaggerated.
 Stories can influence people, but they do not remove the need for trust, evidence, repetition and aligned behaviour.

 Organisational research also shows that stories are not just messages from the top.
-David Boje’s study of an office-supply firm showed how people perform stories inside organisations to make sense of events, introduce change and navigate politics.
+David Boje’s study of an office-supply firm showed how people perform stories inside organisations to make sense of events, introduce change and navigate politics (Boje, 1991).

 In other words, every organisation is already a storytelling system.
 The question is whether leaders understand the stories already circulating inside it.